waywardgeek/twisted_hash/README.md

 # Twisted Hash

+There are attacks that are stronger against this scheme than for the full 12-round BLAKE2b, so please do not use this scheme as-is.

 This is a very fast hashing algorithm, currently using the BLAKE2b AVX2 optimized permutation.
 On my Core i7 Haswell laptop, it achieves: